-- 053 HRPP Guide Section 4.1 Principal Investigator Responsibilities The section entitled "Supervision of Staff and Protection of Subjects" states that "No research will be initiated without prospective IRB review and approval". - Human Subject Regulations Decision Charts are provided to assist investigators in determining whether an activity is research that must be reviewed and approved by the IRB. - The IRB manager presents to research groups and research support teams on campus providing information on IRB operations and the requirement for IRB approval for human subject research.
+HRPP Program Guide Section 5.1 Principal Investigator Responsibilities - The section entitled "Supervision of Staff and Protection of Subjects" states that "No research will be initiated without prospective IRB review and approval".

-- All investigators and staff involved in human subject research must complete specific training modules before commencing research. - Core Clinical Research Training A two week course for investigative teams that covers human research policies and procedures Including the requirement for IRB approval before commencing any human subjects research protocol. - Mentoring Students and trainees involved in human subject research are assigned mentors familiar with IRB operations. - Faculty Research Orientation Provides information to new faculty on policies and procedures for human subject research. - South Carolina Clinical and Translational Research Center Staff with experience in human subject research policies and procedures provide support and guidance for research teams.
+- Human Subject Regulations Decision Charts are provided to assist investigators in determining whether an activity is research that must be reviewed and approved by the IRB. - The IRB management and staff routinely present to research groups and research support teams on campus providing information on IRB operations and the requirement for IRB approval for human subject research. - All investigators and staff involved in human subject research must complete specific training modules before commencing research. - Core Clinical Research Training A two week course for investigative teams that covers human research policies and procedures including the requirement for IRB approval before commencing any human subjects research protocol. - Mentoring Students and trainees involved in human subject research are assigned mentors familiar with IRB operations. - Faculty Research Orientation Provides information to new faculty on policies and procedures for human subjects research. - South Carolina Clinical and Translational Research Center Staff with experience in human subject research policies and procedures provide support and guidance for research teams. - There are regular lunch and learn sessions focused on various aspects of human subjects research.